codewind-resources/design-documentation/codewindServer/CodewindServerDesign.md

 ### Internal flow

-All actions that require access to the local filesystem will done by cwctl rather than a bind mount back from the codewind-pfe container.
+All actions that require access to the local filesystem will be done by cwctl rather than a bind mount back from the Codewind PFE container.
-This removes any issues with permissions and the need to have the local workspace running as a container
+This removes any issues with permissions and the need to have the local workspace running as a container.

 1. cwctl calls `/api/v1/projects/bind/start` api on PFE

-2. `/api/v1/projects/bind/start` creates directory structure in codewind-pfe volume under `codewind-workspace/<projectname>`
+2. This API creates the project's directory structure in the Codewind PFE volume under `codewind-workspace/<projectname>`

-3. cwctl makes one call per file to `/api/v1/projects/:id/upload` for every file in the project
+3. cwctl makes one call per file to `/api/v1/projects/:id/upload` on Codewind PFE for every file in the project

 4. `/api/v1/projects/:id/upload` receives each file and then writes it to `/codewind-workspace/cw-temp/<projectname>`